maurogull/cafetime-freertos-esp32/README.md

 I chose ESP32 over ESP8266 because the dual-core MCU is more interesting for a FreeRTOS project.

-There are two semaphores (mutexes) being used for critical parts:
+There are two mutexes being used for critical parts:
 * access to current time components (hour, min, sec)
 * access to scheduled time components

+And one semaphore for synchronization:
+* wait for a state change (used at webserver)

 The state machine has 5 states:
 * Idle (outlet power off)